Skip to main contentSkip to main navigation

 By Northland Insurance

-Vehicle telematics systems can provide fleet managers valuable data to help improve operational efficiencies and fleet safety.
-Operationally, the data can help with vehicle location, better communication with drivers on the road, navigational support, route and workflow optimization and fuel and customer service benefits.
+Commercial vehicle telematics systems can provide fleet managers valuable data to help improve operational efficiencies and fleet safety.
+Operationally, the data can help with vehicle tracking, better communication with drivers on the road, navigational support, route and workflow optimization, and fuel and customer service benefits.

-These devices can also capture data about driving behaviors, such as speeding, braking, abrupt lane changes and idling.
-Using this data as part of an ongoing safe driving feedback and coaching program can help reduce the potential for accidents and help keep your drivers, customers and the public safe.
+Telematics can also capture data about driving behaviors such as speeding, braking, abrupt lane changes and idling.
+Using this data as a part of an ongoing safe-driving feedback and coaching program can help reduce the risk of accidents and help keep your drivers, customers and the public safe.

-It is important to get driver buy-in for your telematics and feedback program.
-Begin by having an open discussion.
+Driver buy-in for your telematics system and a safe-driving feedback program is important.
+Begin by having an open discussion:

-• Explain the operational data collected by your telematics system and its operational benefits.
+Explain what operational data the telematics system collects and its operational benefits.

-• Explain the data collected by your telematics system and its role in helping to reinforce driving safety.
+Explain your telematics system’s role in helping to reinforce driving safety through data collection.

-• The feedback session is a two-way street.
-There may be circumstances that are not explained by the data alone.
-For instance, hard braking may not necessarily be an indication of speeding.
-Instead, it may be an action by your driver to avoid a potential accident when another driver suddenly cut in front of them.
+It’s also important to let drivers know that you will be providing and seeking feedback.
+Make sure to explain how often you will do this, to set and manage their expectations.
+Take a collaborative approach to these feedback sessions.
+They are a two-way street.
+Real-life circumstances cannot be explained by the data alone.
+For instance, hard braking may not necessarily be a sign of speeding.
+Instead, it may be an action by your driver to avoid a potential accident when another driver cut in front of them.

-• Driving behavior data also may offer evidence that your driver was, in fact, driving safely.
+Driving behavior data may also show that your driver was driving safely.
+Your drivers will appreciate that perspective.

 Doc#:LCT807